Supervisors complain about trash blowing out of trucks - Mississippi's Best Community Newspaper

 “They need to tarp their truck, loaded or empty,” Wilson said after the meeting.
 “When I recorded the video, the truck must have been going 80-miles per hour and everything inside was blowing out.”

-Wilson said garbage trucks losing trash along on U.S. 61 seems to be a common issue with multiple trash companies — not necessarily with Metro Service Group or with Arrow Disposal Service that have trash pickup contracts with the county and the city.
+Wilson said garbage trucks losing trash along on U.S. 61 seems to be a common issue with multiple trash companies.

 Mississippi Senate confirms new US judge for the southern district